fehyee/Influencer-impact-POC/README.md

 # Influencer-impact-POC
 Scrap CA from influencer tweets and ascertain how much impact they have on price.

-Below is an example of a comprehensive GitHub README for your project:

 ---

 # CA & Price Impact Tracker